shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 +++
 title = "Peanut and Lime Shrimp" date = "2021-10-06"
-description = "We love this meal because it is healthy and fresh, but also easy to make.
+description = "We love this healthy and fresh meal, but also easy to make.
 The crunch from the peanuts, the warmth of the spices, and the zest of the lime will leave you wanting more." tags = [
     "entree",